Like Field of Dreams, minus Kevin Costner and the schmaltz, The Public Brewery is living proof that if you build it they will come.

 And, straight away, they came.
 With nowhere between Melbourne's eastern suburbs and the Yarra Valley offering anything like this, especially in such carefully considered, rustic, charming surrounds, the place was soon busy – with families, beer lovers, wannabe brewers – and has never looked back.

-On the beer front, the brewery has for the most part, focused on creating approachable beers with broad appeal – pale, red and brown ales plus a craft light beer that's a project close to Dale's heart – while also collaborating frequently with friends from the Victorian industry.
-Those friends are always allocated a spot among the venue's taps to showcase their wares.
-And, with demand for the Public's beers growing, an offsite production brewery opened at 100 Acres in Warrandyte in early 2016.
+On the beer front, the brewery has for the most part, focused on creating approachable beers with broad appeal, while also collaborating frequently with friends from the Victorian industry.
+An offsite production brewery followed in Warrandyte in early 2016.

-All in all, it's safe to say they were right in their hunch that this part of Melbourne was ripe for something crafty.
+All in all, it's safe to say the founders were right in their hunch this part of Melbourne was ripe for something crafty.